-57% of renters in Houston do not have renters insurance.
-Houstonians can buy renters insurance for just dollars per month, and get several thousand dollars worth of protection against common calamities such as fire and theft.
-In this piece we analyze the best renters insurance companies in Houston.
-When you are done reading, put in your zip code above to start a quote.
+Up to 57% of renters in Houston do not have renters insurance, which costs just dollars per month, and get several thousand dollars worth of protection against common calamities such as fire and theft.
+We analyzed the best renters insurance companies in Houston.

 In Houston, we found American Mercury has the cheapest renters insurance cost, though not by much.
 We were quoted at American Mercury for $154 for our sample renter.
 The next cheapest, Asi, was quoted at $175 per year.

 Find Cheap Renters Insurance Quotes in Your Area

 The quotes above are based on a profiled Houstonian with a $1,000 sq.ft apartment getting $25,000 worth of property coverage and $100,000 of liability coverage.
 We discuss which company is better qualitatively in the sections below.